DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - HGV - Heavy Goods Vehicle Driver
+Entry / Progression - HGV - Heavy Goods Vehicle Driver

-Entrants are required to pass a test to obtain a large goods vehicle (LGV) licence.
-The test covers manoeuvring in limited space, 25 miles of road driving and questions on the Highway Code.
+Entrants are required to pass a test to obtain a Large Goods Vehicle (LGV) licence.
+The test covers maneuvering in limited space, 25 miles of road driving and questions on the highway Code.
 You are also tested on LGV regulations and vehicle safety.
-Before undertaking test you must pass theory test.
+Before undertaking the test you must pass the theory test.

 To apply for an LGV licence, you should normally be aged over 18 years and have a clean driving licence.
 You must also pass a strict medical test.